yohanrousset/datasciencecoursera/CodeBook.md

 activity_labels.txt is read into activityLabels.

 ##Output Data Set

-The output data Tidy.txt is a a space-delimited value file.
-The header line contains the names of the variables.
-It contains the mean and standard deviation values of the data contained in the input files.
-The header is restructued in an understandable manner.
+The output data tidyData.txt is a a space-delimited value file.